Kellen Goff: Career

-He began training in animation voiceover with Bob Bergen, as Bergen's youngest student at the time and the first minor to take his course.
-From there he went on to be taught by such names as Richard Horvitz, Charlie Adler, Debi Derryberry, and Mick Wingert.
+Goff began training in animation voiceover with Bob Bergen, as Bergen's youngest student at the time and the first minor to take his course.
+From there, he went on to be taught by such names as Richard Horvitz, Charlie Adler, Debi Derryberry, and Mick Wingert.

-Goff provided his voice for a number of online animation and video game projects, slowly moving to more mainstream media as the years went on.
-In the fall of 2016, Goff joined the cast of Five Nights at Freddy's as the role of Funtime Freddy, Fredbear and later on as the daycare attendant and Glamrock Freddy.
+Goff provided his voice for a number of online animation and video game projects, slowly moving to working in mainstream media.

+In the fall of 2016, Goff joined the cast of Five Nights at Freddy's as the role of Funtime Freddy in Five Nights at Freddy's: Sister Location, the fifth installment of the series.
+This was the first mainline game to feature full voice acting, marking Goff as the first to voice a mainline incarnation of Freddy Fazbear, albeit a variant.
+Goff would go on to be cast as Molten Freddy in Freddy Fazbear's Pizzeria Simulator; Fredbear in Ultimate Custom Night; Glamrock Freddy, Sun, and Moon in Five Nights at Freddy's: Security Breach; Foxy the Pirate in Five Nights at Freddy's (film); the player character Arnold and others in Five Nights at Freddy's: Secret of the Mimic; and most recently Toy Freddy in Five Nights at Freddy's 2 (film).

 He has also cast ADR for multiple films, such as F the Prom, Traces, and Near Extinction: Shangri-La.

-Goff is a member of The Ink Tank, primarily creating content for their YouTube channel.
-Since joining the team in 2021, he has appeared in multiple videos for the channel and voices various characters, some of which are his creations.
+Goff is a member of The Ink Tank, primarily creating content for their YouTube channel and writing lore for their wiki.
+Since joining the team in 2021, he has appeared in multiple videos for the channel and voiced various characters, some of which are his creations.
 He is the casting director for the web series 5 Years Later, along with voicing characters for the series and editing audio.

+On June 26, 2026, Goff revealed that Youtooz had created a figure of him as part of their Five Nights at Freddy's collection.
+This makes him the second voice actor to receive a Youtooz vinyl figure depicting their real-life persona, following Alanah Pearce.